InnovateForVegas/doc-org-howtos/doc/en/roadmaps.md

 Similarly, one fe- repository may be forked from another.

 This is probably not too easy to achieve, so issue forks seem likely, **if** there are multiple variants of a particular component.

+Unless some method can be devised making use of GitHub/Git methodologies, to track progress in multiple divergent repositories in one single top-level issue (in the ov- Backlog or elsewhere) is probably not worthwhile compared with the Copy-and-Link scheme previously described, unless projects grow to exceptional size.
+In these cases, it would be more appropriate to investigate external issue tracking tools (eg Jira).

 ## Project Lifecycle